 - Reduction and cessation of substance use.

-SCIENCE BASED.
+EVIDENCE-BASED.
 IMPACTFUL.
 EFFECTIVE.

 D.A.R.E.’s high school curricula program consists of three distinct modules that offer educators and law enforcement flexible and cost-effective options for providing students with relevant and timely information and tools to exercise responsible decision-making.
 The curricular components are independent, yet supportive of one another.
 The modules can be implemented individually, as companion pieces, or as a complete suite.